Decoding rank metric Reed-Muller codes: Abstract

 \section{Abstract}

-In this article, we investigate the decoding of the rank metric Reed--Muller codes introduced by Augot, Couvreur, Lavauzelle and Neri in 2021. \if\longversion1 We propose two distinct approaches.
-The first one rests on the structure of Dickson matrices, works on any such code and corrects up to half the minimum distance.
-The second one takes its inspiration from the decoding of Hamming metric binary Reed--Muller codes using their recursive Plotkin ``$(u ~|~ u+v)$'' structure. \else We propose a polynomial time algorithm that rests on the structure of Dickson matrices, works on any such code and corrects up to half the minimum distance. \fi
+In this article, we investigate the decoding of the rank metric Reed--Muller codes introduced by Augot, Couvreur, Lavauzelle and Neri in 2021.
+These codes are defined from Abelian Galois extensions extending the construction of Gabidulin codes over arbitrary cyclic Galois extensions.
+We propose a polynomial time algorithm that rests on the structure of Dickson matrices, works on any such code and corrects any error of rank up to half the minimum distance.